Drone Operator Services

 Fully Licensed

-IAA (Irish Aviation Authority) certified operators with all required permits and insurance for commercial aerial filming in Ireland.
+IAA (Irish Aviation Authority) certified operators with all needed permits and insurance for commercial aerial filming in Ireland.

 02.